 Training is offered in computer applications, medical processes, industrial trades, business, leadership and many special interests.
 Continuing education is offered to meet state and federal requirements for many trades and professions.
 In addition, cost-effective training can be customized to meet specific needs.
-Business and Industry Training covers a wide range of training needs.
 Area employers use our services for: